Introduction

 The Foundation of Ocean Drilling

 When it comes to ocean drilling, a natural plumbing system facilitates the flow of fluids through the ocean crust beneath the bottom.
 Such flows reduce the temperature of the planet’s core, change the composition of the foundation bedrock, and impact microorganism dispersion in the subterranean ecosystem.
 Drilling deeply into the seabed has expanded our knowledge of the function of fluid movement through ocean sediments and foundation bedrock, particularly how hydrogeological processes are linked inside the seafloor (Board, 2011).
-The researches based on this have resulted in advances in our knowledge as to how sediments and water interact, how ocean structure systems build seabed natural accumulations of minerals, and also how clathrate hydrates develop.
+The research based on this has resulted in advances in our knowledge as to how sediments and water interact, how ocean structure systems build seabed natural accumulations of minerals, and also how clathrate hydrates develop.
 Researches based on ocean drilling have also transformed comprehension of subterranean bacterial diversity thriving at the borders of existence.

 Objectives of Expedition 342